dioxfile/Logic_Clock_Didatic_Tool/README.md

 * The time difference panel displays the date/time difference that was updated/synchronized in the local application and received from a remote application, Figure 18.
 # Figure 18
 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/diffe-time-LC.png)
-* Figure 18 shows that the application synchronized and the date/time difference was: `1 hour, 2 seconds, 745 milliseconds`.
+* Figure 18 shows that the application synchronized, and the date/time difference was: `1 hour, 2 seconds, 745 milliseconds`.

 7 - RTT Ping Average Delay.
 * The `RTT Ping Average` panel displays the time used to adjust the date/time received from remote processes.
 This method is based on [Cristian](https://www.cs.utexas.edu/users/lorenzo/corsi/cs380d/papers/Cristian.pdf).